Agent: Andrew Bogut has chosen the Cavaliers - News 12 Now

 There were times that the bigger, more physical Bogut was rendered ineffective in the playoffs, particularly when Warriors opponents went small and spread the floor.
 But the Cavaliers want to be as flexible as possible as they pursue a third straight trip to the finals, and having Bogut in the fold allows them to match up against big front lines, and perhaps try to punish smaller frontcourts when the opportunity presents itself.

-Bogut has long been one of the better passers in the league, so he should fit in seamlessly with James, Irving and Love — when he returns from knee surgery — on the offensive end as well.
+Bogut has long been one of the better passing big men in the league, so he should fit in seamlessly with James, Irving and Love — when he returns from knee surgery — on the offensive end as well.

 He averaged 3.0 points and 8.3 rebounds in 26 games for the Mavericks this season.
 But playing a supporting role behind Thompson should offer the oft-injured Australian a better chance to stay fresh and healthy when the playoffs arrive.